ZackMagnotti/ssbmachine-learning/README.md

 In Esports and competitive online gaming, controller inputs are everything.
-The best players in the world are the best because of the signals they can produce with their hands and a small peice of plastic, and every player's unique playstyle ultimately comes from a unique signature in that player's controller signal.
+The best players in the world are the best because of the signals they can produce with their hands and a small peice of plastic.
+Every player's unique playstyle ultimately comes from a unique pattern of controller signals.

-In a world where competition happens through a screen, it can be difficult to ensure fair play by verifying that the competitors are who they say they are.
-However, what if we could make that verification accurately with only the raw signal straight from a player's controller?
+When competition happens through a screen, it can be difficult to ensure fair play by verifying that the identities of the competitors.
+However, what if we could accurately make that verification using the raw signal straight from a player's controller?
 *Could we mitigate the negative impact of cheating and fraud in online games?*

 ## The Model

-SSBML-Base-Model and SSBML-Transfer-Model both implement a ***Convolutional Neural Network*** to learn the patterns of muscle memory that define each player's unique playstyle - similar to a fingerprint.
+SSBML-Base-Model and SSBML-Transfer-Model both implement a ***Convolutional Neural Network***.

-Games, such as chess, are often analysed with Recurrent Neural Networks such as *LSTM's*; the idea being that if one move flows into the next, and each moment is a reaction to the moment before, then the *sequence* of moves is what matters, and therefore an RNN based model would be best.
+Games, such as chess, are often analysed with Recurrent Neural Networks such as *LSTM's* - the idea being that if one move flows into the next, and each moment is a reaction to the moment before, then the *sequence* of moves is what matters, and therefore an RNN based model would be best.

 What I am interested in though is not necessarily the gameplay elements or the decision making - I'm more interested in the raw muscle memory that drives a player's relationship with the controller.
-I suspected that since this was essentially a pattern recognition problem, that a *CNN* would be the best choice.
+I suspected that since this is essentially a pattern recognition problem, that a *CNN* would be the best choice.

 ## The Data